haschdl/pLaunchController/.github/README.md

   ```

 # Examples
-Once you install the librarie from Processing, you can open the examples
+Once you install the library from Processing, you can open the examples
 from `File -> Examples... -> Contributed Libraries ->  Novation LaunchController client`.
 See below a brief description for each example included.